 Find information about open waiting lists around the country for the following states with your Onlien Packet:

 What is a Section 8 application for?The main Section 8 program involves the voucher program.
-A voucher may be either "project-based" – where its use is limited to a specific apartment complex (public housing agencies (PHAs) may reserve up to 20% of its vouchers as such – or "tenant-based", where the tenant is free to choose a unit in the private sector, is not limited to specific complexes, and may reside anywhere in the United States (including Puerto Rico) where a PHA operates a Section 8 program.
+A Section 8 housing application for a voucher may be either "project-based" – where its use is limited to a specific apartment complex (public housing agencies (PHAs) may reserve up to 20% of its vouchers as such – or "tenant-based", where the tenant is free to choose a unit in the private sector, is not limited to specific complexes, and may reside anywhere in the United States (including Puerto Rico) where a PHA operates a Section 8 program.
 Under the voucher program, individuals or families with a voucher find and lease a unit (either in a specified complex or in the private sector) and pay a portion of the rent.
 Most households pay 30% of their adjusted income for Section 8 housing.
 Adjusted income is a household’s gross (total) income minus deductions for dependents under 18 years of age, full-time students, disabled persons, or an elderly household, and certain disability assistance and medical expenses.

 There is an asset test in addition to earned income.
 Over a certain amount, HUD will add income even if the Section 8 tenant does not receive any interest income from, for example, a bank account.
 HUD calls this "imputed income from assets" and, in the case of a bank account, HUD establishes a standard "Passbook Savings Rate" to calculate the imputed income from the asset.
 By increasing the amount of a tenant's total income, the amount of imputed income from assets may affect a tenant's assigned portion of rent.
 The PHA pays the landlord the remainderent" (FMR) which is determined by HUD.
 Each year, the federal government looks at the rents being charged for privately owned apartments in different communities, as well as the costs of utilities (heat, electricity, etc.) in those communities.
 The Fair Market Rents are annts (rents plus utilities) for medium-quality apartments of different sizes in a particular community.
 As an example, 2012 FMR for 1 bedroom housing in San Francisco is $1,522 and in New York is $1,280 while in many other places it is less than $500.
 The landlord cannot charge a Section 8 tenant more than a reasonable rent and cannot accept payments outside the contract.
 In addition, landlords, although required to meet fair housing laws, are not required to participate in the Section 8 program.
 As a result, some landlords will not accept a Section 8 tenant.
 This can be attributed to such factors as: not wanting the government involved in their business, such as having a full inspection of their premises by government workers for HUD's Housing Quality Standards (HQS) and the possible remediations required a desire to charge a rent for the unit above FMR unwillingness to initiate judicial action for eviction of a tenant that has been able to apply for section 8 onine, (HUD requires that Section 8 tenants can only be evicted by judicial action, even where state law allows other procedures) Depending on state laws, refusing to rent to a tenant solely for the reason that they have Section 8 may be illegal.
 Landlords can use only general means of disqualifying a tenant (credit, criminal history, past evictions, etc.).
 However, other landlords willingly accept Section 8 tenants, due to: a large available pool of potential renters (the waiting list for new Section 8 tenants is usually very long, see below) generally prompt regular payments from the PHA for its share of the rent tenants' incentive to take good care of the property (PHA's require that tenants not damage rental properties.
 In many instances a tenant may be removed from the program if they owe a previous landlord monies).